ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 There are two mechanisms supported using `^mark` and `^unmark`: specific and generic.

 With `specific`, you name words or concepts to mark or unmark, either at a particular point in the sentence or throughout the sentence.
+By default or using the optional third argument `ALL`, not only the what you name marked, but anything it in turn is a part of is marked.
+The optional third argument `ONE` will only mark that named word/concept and none of the hierarchy implied by its membership in yet some other concept.

 With `generic` you disable or reenable all existing marks on a word or words in the sentence.
 In fact, you go beyond that because during patttern matching words you disable are invisble entirely,